barrosgiovanni/barrosgiovanni/README.md

 <br>

-I’m learning new things in a daily basis and I'm interested in topics related to **Ruby on Rails, React and NodeJS**.
+I’m learning new things in a daily basis and I'm interested in topics related to **MERN Stack (MongoDB, ExpressJS, React & NodeJS) and Ruby on Rails**.

 <br>